A common question that separated parents ask us is, ‘do I need consent to take my children on holiday abroad?’

 This article addresses the question, considering standard holidays abroad, as well as the more complicated position where there may be concerns that one parent intends to turn the holiday into a more permanent move, removing the children from the UK entirely.

-Primarily, this article focusses on the situation where, for example, one parent may intend to take the child on holiday to Spain, Portugal, etc. for a period of two weeks.
+Primarily, this article focusses on the situation where, for example, one parent may intend to take the child on holiday for skiing or winter sun.

 Do you need consent to take a child on holiday abroad?